ACSM CPT Study Guide 2026: Build a Passing Plan Before You Open a Book

 3. Professional Boundaries and Documentation

-Legal and professional items are high-yield because they combine ethics with real business scenarios.
+Although the Legal and Professional Responsibilities domain is only 10%, these items are high-yield because they combine ethics with real business scenarios.
 The safest, most role-appropriate action usually beats aggressive but risky alternatives.

 Access FREE Practice Questions